 Students can earn UHM credits for a wide range of courses, including Art, Economics, Education, Foreign Languages, Geography, Health Studies, History, Natural Sciences, Philosophy, Political Science, Psychology, Social Work, Sociology, and Women’s Studies.

-Click to see Flinders course information and UHM equivalents.
+Click here for Flinders course information and UHM equivalents.
 Course offerings are subject to availability and may change without prior notice.

 Courses taken at Flinders University will appear on UHM transcripts as UHM credits.

 The city of Adelaide, capital of the territory of South Australia, was first established in 1836 by free British settlers.
 It is now a city of approximately one million people and is the chief commercial, cultural and administrative center of South Australia.
 A beautiful coastal city bordered by the beach-lined Gulf of St. Vincent to the West and the Mount Lofty Ranges to the East, Adelaide’s climate is typically Mediterranean with hot, dry summers, cool, damp winters and distinct springs and autumns.
 Adelaide is the top 5 most livable city in the world and the most affordable mainland capital city.
 It is a city of festivals, relaxed living, and education excellence.